Beer Soft Pretzels with Maple Mustard Sauce

 - Place the mustard and maple syrup in a medium bowl and stir until combined.
 Chill until ready to use.
 Enjoy with warm soft pretzels!

-Store leftover pretzels in an airtight container at room temperature.
+- Store leftover pretzels in an airtight container at room temperature for up to 5 days.
 Just heat and enjoy!